Who's in and who's out? A case study of multimodal CLIP-filtering in DataComp: Related Work

 In NLP, filtering is a common practice to build large text datasets scraped from the internet.
 For instance, to curate the training dataset for the GPT3 model, researchers trained a quality filter to identify high-quality sources like Wikipedia \citep{gpt3}. \citet{suchin} find that the GPT3 quality filter is more likely to classify text from wealthier, urban, and larger schools as high-quality. \citet{c4} also examine the blocklist filter used to create the popular C4 dataset \citep{c4t5} and determine that mentions of identities from marginalized groups are more likely to be filtered out. \citet{aboutme} investigate many English language and quality text filters applied to desecriptions of website creators and show disparate rates of filtering based on topic and geographic region.
 For tabular data, common data preprocessing steps are found to remove data from historically disadvantaged groups and worsen downstream model fairness \citep{biswas_fair_2021, guha_automated_2023}.

 There also has been much discussion on the systematic exclusion of data from marginalized identities in the data cleaning stage more broadly. \citet{parrots} caution early on that filtering can suppress discourse from marginalized identities and compound power imbalances in text data collection practices.
 From a sociotechnical lens, \citet{muller2022forgetting} describe how data cleaning can be a method of erasure that is difficult to detect. \citet{archival} draw on an archival perspective to examine the social value judgements embedded in filtering choices.

-We are inspired by the approaches in these prior filtering evaluations and aim to apply similar methods to multimodal data.
+We are inspired by prior filtering discussions and extend their approaches to a commonly used multimodal data pipeline.
 To our knowledge, there has been no work assessing data filtering bias at scale in the context of image-text datasets.